 “Canicross has a profound effect on people’s lives,” agrees fellow founder Ginetta George. “ It's an incredibly welcoming and supportive community - for owners and dogs.”

-DogFit sells a brilliant starter kit which is manufactured here in the UK and has everything you need to get started to hit the trails with your dog.
-Take a look at their website to find lots of information about canicross, the equipment you need, and also classes you can attend with DogFit Trainers.
+DogFit sells a brilliant starter kit that is manufactured here in the UK and has everything you need to get started to hit the trails with your dog.
+Take a look at their website to find lots of information about Canicross, the equipment you need, and also classes you can attend with DogFit Trainers.